 People with Asian hair have closed cuticles—if they apply the oil to dry hair, they will have a shiny effect.
 People with African-American hair more open cuticles.

 “If an African-American woman puts it in her hair, it won’t increase the shine, but it will soften the hair,” Chris says.
 “You will get more shine when you polish and close the hair cuticle by blowing the hair dry.”

 Caucasian hair also tends to have wider cuticles, Chris says, and Caucasians should blow-dry their hair with Beautifying Oil to achieve shine.

 Chris says his wife loves to travel with Beautifying Oil.
 “She uses it on her fingers, elbows, her legs after shaving, our boys’ faces if they’re in the sun too long,” Chris says.
 “It’s like an old-school remedy your grandmother would use.”

 “This is a fantastic product,” Chris says.
 “It really, really works.”

-Chris likes to apply Texture Spray to wet hair and comb it through for a slight natural wave.
-Air-drying hair with Texture Spray leads to a more tactile finish, Chris says—“It would feel a little gritty, dirty and cool.”
+Chris likes to apply Texture Tonic to wet hair and comb it through for a slight natural wave.
+Air-drying hair with Texture Tonic leads to a more tactile finish, Chris says—“It would feel a little gritty, dirty and cool.”